 Roundstone is an exceedingly charming village tucked away on the rugged Connemara coastline.
 The village is both friendly and inviting with a wide range of amenities including shops, post office, school, hotels, and excellent restaurants most of which overlook the wide harbour and have stunning views over the Connemara landscape.

 The property is 48 miles from the regional capital of the West, Galway City, with its mainline road, rail and air connections and extensive and substantial cultural, commercial and retail facilities.
-Shannon Airport is some 21/2 hours from the property.
-Galway Airport is just 70 minutes away with connections to Dublin, Cork, Belfast, Luton, Manchester, Edinburgh, Cardiff, Leeds Bradford, Bristol, Southampton, Newcastle and L'Orient.
-Proposals have now been made for a new airport to serve Clifden, on the Cleggan road.
+Shannon Airport is some 21/2 hours from the property and Dublin is approximately 3 ˝ hours.

 A summary of the accommodation, with room aspects and approximate measurements is as follows: